VISIT US

 AIM Insurance HEB Lifetouch RBFCU

-Rally Day In-Person & In-Sync:
+A Look Back at Rally Day 2023 In-Person & In-Sync

 Thank you to the many PTA members who gathered from across our great state to converge in Austin and amplify our voice for Rally Day!
 On February 27, 2023, during the 88th Texas Legislative Session, some 1,500 parents, students, educators, and community leaders filled the grounds of the Capitol to rally and petition state legislators to support Texas PTA’s legislative priorities: fund school based on enrollment, not attendance; oppose vouchers; address the teacher shortage and retention crisis; support student mental wellness; and reform the school rating system.